New methods to bound the critical probability in fractal percolation: Numerical results

 \section{Numerical results}

 In this section we present our numerical results.
-Our principal goal was to compute bounds using the alphabets $\mathscr{A}_{M,k}$ which were constructed in the previous section.
-In these calculations we encountered the problem of accumulating rounding errors, disturbing the convergence.
-Therefore we had to normalize the probability vector in each step.
-We did the rounding and normalization in such a way that our conclusions are not violated.
-For example to show that $\tau_{\pi}^n(p) < p_c^{site}$, we made sure that we computed an upper estimate for $\tau_{\pi}^n(p)$.
+The recursion of Lemma \ref{lemma_recursion} is the main tool to perform the calculations.
 Our implementation in Matlab (everything available from the author on request) gives the following results:

 \begin{proposition} Take the alphabet $\mathscr{A}_{M,k}$ and define a classification $\mathscr{C}$ by the word code $\Phi_{M,k}$.
 Let $n=1000$ and define $\tau_{\pi}^n(p)$ as before.
 Then \begin{itemize} \item For $M=2$ and $k=0$, we have $\tau_{\pi}^n(0.785) < p_c^{site}$. \item For $M=2$ and $k=1$, we have $\tau_{\pi}^n(0.859) < p_c^{site}$. \item For $M=3$ and $k=0$, we have $\tau_{\pi}^n(0.715) < p_c^{site}$. \end{itemize} \end{proposition}